Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-Reggae Brown almost 3 years ago
+Reggae Brown over 3 years ago

 This ordinance specifically targets new minority on businesses looking to start up and or expand in the Sacramento regional area.
 This ordinance would redline businesses who have committed to giving back to the communities that they are from and would cost a shortage and available commercial properties, leading towards inflated commercial rent.
 This proposed ordinance undermines the ability for respectable safe businesses to operate.